2007 Hong Kong Chief Executive election: Outcome

 The first debate attracted 1.863 million viewers, approximately 27 percent of the local population.

 Most of the local newspapers did not report much on the contents of the election platform proposed by the two candidates, but rather reported more on their debating skills, behaviour, presentation and even how they dressed in the forum.

-A survey conducted by the University of Hong Kong shows that after the debate Tsang still leads.
+A survey conducted by the University of Hong Kong shows that after the debate Tsang still led.
 A public opinion programme organised by the University of Hong Kong has shown that 46.5% of the 510 respondents considered Tsang outperformed Leong while 33.9% of them thought the opposite.
 67.9% of them said that they would vote for Tsang as the Chief Executive and only 21.7% of them would vote for Leong if they had the voting right.
 Tsang apparently won public support because of his strength in the details of policy issues, while Leong's understanding of public finances and other policies seemed to be weaker than Tsang.

 Both candidates gained increased support from the general public after debate as indicated by the survey results, compared to a previous survey where only 65.3% and 16.1% of the respondents support Tsang and Leong being elected respectively.
 Nevertheless, all the figures reflect an unexpected performance displayed by Leong, who adopted a combative approach and seized every opportunity to attack Tsang's record, especially in terms of environmental protection and the possibility of universal suffrage by 2012.
 On the other hand, Tsang appeared to present himself as a statesman defending his record, rather than attacking the weaknesses of Leong.

 A survey conducted right after the debate by the Public Governance Programme of Lingnan University showed that 61.4% of the 611 respondents "supported" Tsang while just 25.9% of them supported Leong.
 In the survey, 26.7% of the respondents had an improved impression upon Tsang after the debate; while 13.1% of them had a less favourable impression, and 57.4% of them had an unchanged impression of Tsang.
 By contrast, 36.5% of the 611 respondents had a more favourable impression of Leong.
 Liberal Party Chairman, James Tien said that although Tsang's campaign office apparently "lacked preparation", his performance "would not undermine the central government's support for him".

 The second debate

 Format

 200 members of the general public were allowed to participate in this event to raise questions.
-This debate was divided into 3 sessions: social livelihood, politics and economics as themes for each session.
-During the debate, the two candidates respectively answered 9 questions from the audience and 6 from the media.
+This debate was divided into three sessions: social livelihood, politics and economics as themes for each session.
+During the debate, the two candidates respectively answered nine questions from the audience and six from the media.